You’ve got questions? I've got answers.

 Who are the writers who inspire you?

-I’m a big fan of Jane Austen, as anyone who has had a conversation with me about books that last long than forty-five seconds can attest.
+I’m a big fan of Jane Austen, as anyone who has had a conversation with me about books that last longer than forty-five seconds can attest.
 I love the voice that Dodie Smith uses in I Capture the Castle.
 I am in awe of the way Zora Neale Hurston taught me how to find the emotional heart of a story with Their Eyes Were Watching God.
 The Mixed-Up Files of Mrs. Basil E. Frankenweiler was partiuclarly formative, as was Harriet the Spy, the Nancy Drew books, and the Georgia Nicolson books by Louise Rennison.

 What’s the one piece of advice that you would give any aspiring writer?